Styled Shelves

 Start by Taking Everything Off

-This step feels unnecessary but it isn't.
-Trying to restyle a shelf around existing clutter is like trying to repaint a room without moving the furniture...you'll work around the problem instead of solving it.
+This step feels counterintuitive but it matters.
+Trying to restyle a shelf around existing clutter is like trying to repaint a room without moving the furniture.
 Clear everything off, wipe the shelves down, and start fresh.
 Once you're looking at empty shelves, you can actually see what you're working with.

 Before anything goes back, take a moment to edit what you pulled off.
 Not everything deserves to go back up.
 Set aside anything that feels dated, broken, or like it just ended up there by accident.
 What's left is your starting point.